mstilkerich/rcmcarddav/doc/INSTALL.md

 - [Configure](#configuration) the plugin if needed.
 - Enable RCMCardDAV in Roundcube (possibly composer already did this for you, see above):
   Open the file `config/config.inc.php` and add `carddav` to the array `$config['plugins']`.
 - Login to Roundcube and setup your addressbook by navigation to the Settings page and click on CardDAV.
+The database tables are created during login, so it is important to logout first if already logged in.

 In case of errors, check the files `logs/*`.

 ### Update using composer

 To update RCMCardDAV using composer, simply run `php composer.phar update --no-dev -o roundcube/carddav`.
+Afterwards log into roundcube (log out first if already logged in) so that possible database schema changes needed for the update are performed.
 - Note that this will only upgrade RCMCardDAV within the version constraints listed in `composer.json`.
 You made this choice when you ran `composer require`.
 If you want to change the version constraint, simply run `composer require` again with the updated version constraint, e.g. the same command you would use for initial installation.